openhab/openhab-docs/developers/prerequisites/osgitasks.md

 In order to run your samples in an OSGi Runtime you might want to start Equinox in a command line.

+You might take a look at the [Coding Guidelines](/developers/development/guidelines.html) as well.

 ## Tasks

 The tasks are divided in several sections: